nirizr/rematch/docs/index.rst

 ---------------

 The goal of Rematch is to act as a maintained, extendable, open source tool for advanced assembly function-level binary comparison and matching.
-Hopefully, this will be a completely open source and free (as in speech) community-driven tool.
+Rematch will be a completely open source and free (as in speech) community-driven tool.
+We support buttom-up organizational methods and desire Rematch to be heavily influenced by it's users (both in decision making and development).

 We've noticed that although there are more than a handful of existing binary matching tools, there's no one tool that provides all of the following: